Tuesday, April 10, 2018

-Jesus replied, 'You are the Teacher of Israel, and you do not know these things!
-'In all truth I tell you, we speak only about what we know and witness only to what we have seen and yet you people reject our evidence.
-If you do not believe me when I speak to you about earthly things, how will you believe me when I speak to you about heavenly things?
-No one has gone up to heaven except the one who came down from heaven, the Son of man; as Moses lifted up the snake in the desert, so must the Son of man be lifted up so that everyone who believes may have eternal life in him.
+Jesus said to Nicodemus: "'You must be born from above.'
+The wind blows where it wills, and you can hear the sound it makes, but you do not know where it comes from or where it goes; so it is with everyone who is born of the Spirit."
+Nicodemus answered and said to him, 'How can this happen?"
+Jesus answered and said to him, "You are the teacher of Israel and you do not understand this?
+Amen, amen, I say to you, we speak of what we know and we testify to what we have seen, but you people do not accept our testimony.
+If I tell you about earthly things and you do not believe, how will you believe if I tell you about heavenly things?
+No one has gone up to heaven except the one who has come down from heaven, the Son of Man.
+And just as Moses lifted up the serpent in the desert, so must the Son of Man be lifted up, so that everyone who believes in him may have eternal life."

-• When the Evangelists recall the last words of Jesus, they have before them the problems of the communities for which they write.
-The questions of Nicodemus to Jesus are a reflection of the questions of the communities of Asia Minor at the end of the first century.
-For this reason, the answers of Jesus to Nicodemus were, at the same time, a response to the problems of those communities.
+• When the Evangelists recall the last words of Jesus, they have in mind the problems of the communities for which they write.
+Nicodemus’ questions to Jesus are a reflection of the questions of the communities of Asia Minor at the end of the first century.
+For this reason, Jesus’ answers to Nicodemus were, at the same time, a response to the problems of those communities.
 At that time, the Christians followed the catechesis in this way.
-Most probably, the account of the conversation of Jesus with Nicodemus formed part of the Baptismal catechesis, because he says that the persons have to be reborn from water and the Spirit (Jn 3, 6).
+Most probably, the account of the conversation of Jesus with Nicodemus formed part of the baptismal catechesis, because He says that the people have to be reborn of water and the Spirit (Jn 3:6).

-• John 3, 10-15: The answer of Jesus: Faith comes from witness and not from the miracle.
+• John 3:10-15: Jesus’ answer: Faith comes from witness and not from miracle.
 Jesus changes the question: “You are the Teacher of Israel and you do not know these things?”
-Because for Jesus, if persons believe only when things are according to their own arguments and ideas, then the faith is not perfect.
+For Jesus, if people believe only when things are according to their own arguments and ideas, then faith is not perfect.
 Faith is perfect when it is the faith of one who believes because of the witness.
 He leaves aside his own arguments and gives himself, because he believes in the one giving witness.

 4) Personal Questions

 • Have you had some experience in which you have had the impression of being born again?
-How was it?
+What did it consist of?

 • Jesus compares the action of the Holy Spirit with the wind.
 What does this comparison of the action of the Spirit of God reveal in our life?
-Have you already placed the sails of your life according to the direction of the wind of the Spirit?
+Have you already set the sails of your life in sync with the wind of the Spirit?

 5) Concluding Prayer